For the last two nights I didn’t sleep with my Garmin smartwatch on my wrist. I feel better.

 After wearing the watch for 3 weeks, it started telling me if my overnight HRV was “balanced” or not.
 As soon as it started reporting that, it said I was unstable and that I should rest more.
 Then one morning I looked at the graph and my HRV had fallen (which is “bad”) for four days in row.
 Furthermore, my RHR, which it also measures during sleep, had risen for the last three days.
 Both of these are supposed to be signs that my body is out of balance and that I should rest more.
 Fortunately I was able to just pay attention to my body, ignoring the watch, and I realized that I slept well and felt good.
 I continued feeling good for more than a week.
 Clearly those were not numbers I needed to be concerned about.

 I asked some other folks with long COVID about this and they suggested taking the watch off at night.
-Then I did some searching and found othrosomnia, a condition where you deny you slept well because your watch told you so.
+Then I did some searching and found othrosomnia, a condition where you deny you slept well because your watch says you slept poorly.

 The first night with the watch off, I noticed that when I woke in the night, my attention immediately went to my left wrist.
 Anything that grabs my attention during sleep can’t be good.
 The second night I slept great.